shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Dangerously Cast DC = 10 + ((Mana Spend Limit – MP spent) \* 3)

 You may spend AP to gain ADV on this roll like normal.

-## Dispelling Spells

-You may spend 1 AP to dismiss any ongoing spell that you have cast, even if the spell explicitly stated that it was permanent.

 # Reality Bender Class Features